fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     training procedure.</li>

     <li>The <code>.predict()</code> method scales the time series, extracts the last context window,
-    passes it through the generator together with different randomly generated noise vectors in order to obtain multiple predictions for the next value of the time series, and transforms each prediction back to the original scale.</li>
+    passes it through the generator together with different randomly generated noise vectors to obtain multiple predictions for the next value of the time series, and transforms each prediction back to the original scale.</li>